1. What's Strategy Milling's background? How long has it been around? How does it work with APMR, and who is in leadership?

 9. How will Strategy Milling change the industry?

-We believe Strategy will become the standard in the industry for producing gold prosthetics as labs learn about our products and service.
-We are bringing gold restorations into the digital age.
-Our plans for the future focus on broadening our product offering to the market.
+We believe Strategy will become the standard in the industry for producing gold prosthetics as labs learn about our products and services.
+We have brought gold restorations into the digital age.
+Fast-forward to 2025, and Strategy has added numerous products and services, maintaining its unique offerings at far better prices and challenging other vendors in this space.

 10. Anything else you'd like to add?

-Labs now have a resource to aid them in not only manufacturing gold products more efficiently, but attaining what Dr.'s would like to see... a flat rate gold restoration.
-For labs that do this, and market it to their dentist clients, they could see their gold business grow!
+Labs now have a resource to aid them in manufacturing gold products more efficiently and attaining what doctors would like to see: a flat-rate gold restoration.
+Labs that do this and market it to their dentist clients could see their gold business grow!